svalinn/DAGMC/doc/usersguide/uw2.rst

    USRTRACK         1.0    PHOTON       -21        4.1.0000e+03     1000.PHFLUX4
    USRTRACK       10.E1     1.E-3                                               &

-As of the current time you will need to add two lines manually, this is because the component of the code which identifies neutron cross section data is not yet complete.
+As of the current time you will need to add two lines manually: this is because the component of the code which identifies neutron cross section data is not yet complete.
 ::
    *...+....1....+....2....+....3....+....4....+....5....+....6....+....7....+....
    LOW-MAT        LEAD1       82.       -2.
 296. LEAD
    LOW-MAT        LEAD2       82.       -2.
 296. LEAD

-This must be pasted into the Fluka input and then run, as you would any Fluka, but with the exception that we give the rfluka script an exectuable argument, and  new "-d" argument which specifies the geometry filename
+The lines above must be pasted into the Fluka input and then run as you would any Fluka, with the exception that we give the rfluka script an executable argument and a new "-d" argument, which specifies the geometry filename
 ::
    %> $FLUPRO/flutil/rfluka -N0 -M1 -e mainfludag -d example.h5m fluka.inp

-The code should run and sucessfully produce the following
+The code should run and successfully produce screen output similar to the following (the filepaths will change according to your system):
 ::
    $TARGET_MACHINE = Linux
    $FLUPRO = /mnt/data/opt/fluka/fluka/